Shahimafiroz/HashnodeBlogs/clmt9ji9m000709mf1k58ckgk.md

 These HTTP request verbs allow clients to interact with web servers in various ways, enabling actions like retrieving data, submitting data, updating resources, and more.
 Each verb serves a specific purpose and is used in specific contexts when building web applications and APIs.

+> In Express.js, you can technically use other variable names in place of `req` and `res`, but it's a widely accepted convention to use these specific variable names, and it's highly recommended to stick with them for the sake of clarity and consistency in your code.
+Here's why:
+>
+> 1. Convention: Using `req` and `res` is a well-established convention in the Express.js community.
+When other developers read your code, they will expect to see these variable names, and it makes your code more readable and maintainable.
+>
+> 2. Middleware Compatibility: Many middleware packages and libraries for Express are built with the assumption that you will be using `req` and `res`.
+Using other variable names might lead to compatibility issues with such middleware.
+>
+> 3. Documentation and Examples: Most Express.js documentation and online tutorials use `req` and `res`.
+If you stick with these names, it will be easier to follow documentation and examples.
+>
+>
+> Regarding interchangeability, we cannot freely interchange their positions.
+The order of `req` and `res` is specific and cannot be changed.
+The `req` object always comes first as it represents the incoming request, and the `res` object comes second to represent the response you are sending back to the client.
+Swapping their positions would lead to errors and unexpected behavior in your Express.js application.

 ### What is the difference between **<mark>put</mark>** and **<mark>patch</mark>?**

 The main difference between the HTTP methods PUT and PATCH lies in how they handle updates to resources: